nixnerd2038/GameNotes/dr_dekker.md

 - Carried Dr Dekker's casket, claims it wasn't heavy enough to have had a body in it
     - Coffin wasn't empty, thinks there was a decoy in it, maybe a mannequin?
     - Claims Dr Dekker was either cremated or buried elsewhere because "someone or something didn't want him to be buried [in the ground]".
 - Claims to have seen strange things at the graveyard when asked if he's seen people come back from the dead, isn't sure if they'e real or if he just thinks they're real.
+Didn't elaborate.
 - Didn't stop seeing Dr Dekker out of a sense of hope
 ### Claire
 #### Session One
 - Diagnosed *violent paranoia*